caduveloso/csf/posts/marcio.md

   - music
 ---

-This is a logo I created for a talented video maker, capturing their creative essence in a simple yet memorable design.
+This is a logo I created for a talented video maker, capturing his creative essence in a simple yet memorable design.

 ![Comusic Dapp view](/images/branding/marcio/quadro.png)